-SAPS often causes pain in the top of the upper arm.
-This pain usually occurs when the arm is lifted above shoulder height and usually develops slowly.
-Sometimes the pain is only felt following exercise, and tightness or stiffness may also be associated with SAPS.
+Subacromial pain syndrome often causes pain in the top of the upper arm.
+This pain usually occurs when the arm is lifted above shoulder height and usually develops slowly over a period of time.
+Sometimes, the pain is only felt following exercise, and tightness or stiffness may also be associated with SAPS.

 Other common symptoms associated with SAPS include: